hbahadirsahin/nlp-experiments-in-pytorch/README.md

   - `model_name` (like text_cnn, char_cnn, etc.) contains model-specific properties.
 - `training_properties` contains training-related properties.
 - `evaluation_properties` contains evaluation-related properties.

+Details of the `config.json` can be found in "/config/README.md" folder.

 ### How to Run